Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

 ---
 **This post is the first part of images detection and segmentation.**
 # data preparing
- You can find the `water lily` images on [Google][google] or [Baidu][baidu] image but you can take water lily photo by yourself.
+ You can find the `water lily` images on [Google][google] or [Baidu][baidu] image but you can also take water lily photo by yourself.
 Here are some examples collected by me:

 <img align="left" width="300" height="290" src="/assets/image/blue_1.jpg">
 <img align="center" width="300" height="290" src="/assets/image/blue_4.jpg">